MarkusLange/r_ru-torrent-install-script/README.md

     - Raspberry Pi OS
   - needs only wget and dialog, pre installation
   - choose a present user or add a new one for rtorrent
-  - script keeps itself actuall (grep users and ruTorrent Version on startup)
+  - script keeps itself actuall (grep users, rtorrent and ruTorrent Version on startup)
   - Web Authentication can de-/activate on will, users can add or remove via menu
   - SSL support, Self Signed or Let's Encrypt certificate
   - Since max certifcate duration is 398 days added the option to renew the certificate on purpose, for Self Signed and Let's Encrypt (https://www.ssl.com/blogs/398-day-browser-limit-for-ssl-tls-certificates-begins-september-1-2020/)